Code-Artist/CodeArtEng.SQLite/README.md

 4. **Handle Queries from Different Database Sources:** `SQLiteHelper` is adept at processing queries from various database sources, offering the requisite flexibility for managing multiple databases.
 5. **Utility Functions:** `SQLiteHelper` includes utility methods such as `ClearTable`, `GetPrimaryKeys`, `GetTableSchema`, among others, all designed with safeguards against SQL injection—a common oversight for novices.

-In summary, `SQLiteHelper` stands as an invaluable asset for developers engaging with SQLite databases.
-It significantly streamlines database interactions, thereby enabling developers to allocate greater focus on application logic rather than on the intricacies of SQL query construction. `SQLiteHelper` is adept at enhancing the development workflow for both small-scale applications and medium-sized projects alike.In summary, `SQLiteHelper` stands as an invaluable asset for developers engaging with SQLite databases.
-It significantly streamlines database interactions, thereby enabling developers to allocate greater focus on application logic rather than on the intricacies of SQL query construction. `SQLiteHelper` is adept at enhancing the development workflow for both small-scale applications and medium-sized projects alike.
+In conclusion, `SQLiteHelper` is an essential tool for developers working with SQLite databases.
+It simplifies database interactions, allowing developers to concentrate more on the application's logic rather than the complexities of SQL query writing. `SQLiteHelper` is effective in improving the development process for both small and medium-sized projects.

 ## Anatomy of SQLiteHelper
 * **SQLiteHelper** *(abstract)*: Primary class for the package.
 It encompasses all methods necessary for database read and write operations.